troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ```

 :::{note} Example 4.3
-A particle of mass $m$ is released from rest and allowed to fall freely under the influence of gravity near the Earth's surface (assume that drag is negligible).
-Is the mechanical energy of the particle conserved?
+A particle of mass $m$ is released from rest and allowed to fall freely under the influence of gravity near the Earth's surface (assume that drag from air resistance is negligible).
+Acceleration due to gravity near the Earth's surface is $\vec a = \vec g = -9.8~{\rm m/s^2} \hat z$, where the negative sign indicates "downward" relative to the $z$-direction defined as "upward".
 Is the momentum of the particle conserved?
-If momentum is not conserved, how does momentum change with time?
+If momentum is not conserved, how does momentum of the particle change with time?
 Do your answers change if the force of drag cannot be ignored?}
 :::{note} Solution
 :class: dropdown
 First, we model the falling particle assuming that there is no force of drag.
 The only force exerted on the particle is thus its weight.